Social Work

 Bachelor of Social Work

-The BSW program prepares graduates to enter generalist social work practice in a variety of settings including social service and government agencies as well as mental health and health care settings.
+The BSW program prepares graduates to enter generalist social work practice in various settings, including social service, government agencies, and mental health and health care settings.
 A distinctive feature of the Dalton State BSW program is its emphasis on preparing social workers to work competently with diverse individuals and groups.
 Graduates of the BSW program may apply for admission to Master of Social Work (MSW) programs at the advanced-standing level, shortening the length of time required to complete graduate study.
 The Dalton State College BSW program is fully accredited by the Council on Social Work Education.

-Students must apply for admission to the Upper Division of the BSW program in order to take Junior- and Senior-level social work courses.
-Non-majors may take upper division elective courses with the permission of the course instructor.
+Students must apply for admission to the Upper Division of the BSW program to take Junior- and Senior-level social work courses.
+Non-majors may take upper-division elective courses with the permission of the course instructor.

 APPLICATION REQUIREMENTS FOR ADMISSION TO BSW PROGRAM UPPER DIVISION